Back

 Fit ChatGPT.
 Don't fight it.

-What it forced me to design: Typography and spacing scaled down without becoming cramped.
+What it forced.
+Typography and spacing scaled down without becoming cramped.
 I matched ChatGPT's information density a font hierarchy that reads at chat-bubble width, padding tuned for mobile-first viewports, no floating panels.
 Neartail's brand stays present (mint accents, the form-row pattern) but the chrome is ChatGPT-native.
-The widget doesn't shout “I'm a different app”, it whispers “I belong here.”
+The widget doesn't shout "I'm a different app."
+It whispers "I belong here."

 The Core Widget

-The single most important UI decision was making the widget look like a form not like a summary card, not like a preview, not like a chat-styled message.
-A user scanning the conversation should see the widget and think “I can edit this,” before they've read a word.
+The single most important UI decision was making the widget look like a form not a summary card, not a preview, not a chat-styled message.
+A user scanning the conversation should see the widget and think "I can edit this," before they've read a word.

 What that meant in practice: